ultrasaw/lambda_alerting/README.md

 - Create an SNS subscription and optionally configure delivery status logging.

 ## Limitations
-- Region Constraint: Solution is limited to the current region.
+- Solution is limited to the current region.
-- EventBridge Configuration: The default event bus is used; configuring a custom bus requires additional CloudTrail setup.
+- EventBridge's default event bus is used; configuring a custom bus requires additional CloudTrail setup.
-- Lambda Build: Lambda functions are built locally.
+- AWS Config tilizes a managed Rule to check for 0.0.0.0/0 ingress; this rule does not specify who changed the Security Group ingress configuration, only the **account** in which the Security Group became non-compliant.
-- State Locking: State locking is disabled, assuming a single contributor.
+- Lambda functions are built locally.
-- AWS Config Non-compliance Rules: Utilizes a managed Rule to check for 0.0.0.0/0 ingress; this rule does not specify who changed the Security Group ingress configuration, only the account in which the Security Group became non-compliant.
+- No tests are implemented for the Lambda code.
-- Lambda Testing: No tests are implemented for the Lambda code.
+- State locking is disabled, assuming a single contributor.
-- GitHub Actions: Terraform initialization output is not cached, leading to longer job initialization times.
+- Uploading the Terraform plan as an artifact may pose a security risk if least-privilege principles are not enforced.
-- Terraform Plan Security: Uploading the Terraform plan as an artifact may pose a security risk if least-privilege principles are not enforced.
+- Terraform initialization output is not cached, leading to longer job initialization times in GitHub Actions jobs.

 ## Appendix